-We have completed the flight manifest for our OTB mission now scheduled for launch in 2016.
+We have completed the flight manifest for our OTB mission now scheduled for launch in 2017.
 The first spacecraft integrated at the satellite facility in Englewood, Colorado, OTB will carry five experimental payloads for Surrey, NASA JPL, Air Force Research Laboratory, and academic institutions.
-Similar to OTB, OTB-2 is based on the SSTL-150 platform flown on numerous scientific and operational missions.
+Similar to OTB, OTB-2 is based on the Swift platform flown on numerous scientific and operational missions.

 OTB-2 will have the baseline capability to support a payload suite of 50 kg and 50 W; however, we can expand and customize this baseline based on customer demand.

-We will manufacture OTB-2 at our facility in Colorado where our engineering personnel adhere to Surrey satellite development, integration and test refined during 43 successful missions spanning three decades.
+We will manufacture OTB-2 at our facility in Colorado where our engineering personnel adhere to Surrey satellite development, integration and test processes.

 If you would like us to perform an assessment of your payload’s mission and operational requirements, please download and complete our Candidate Payload Requirements Form or contact Brent Abbott at firstname.lastname@example.org.